inivekin/abosa/abosa.typ

 behaviours I need nae obey,
 can tangle in the parts its strewn, unorganised in disarray.
+Tae think the tragedy is worth the chance that let downs fade in whiles, the skulls still lurk tae fill-in dearth wi horrors o what always smiles.
+I know the way I can beat threats, if I can hack my own command, how I may be like waves through nets, like shadows' shift on falling sand,
+I must disband what is within, an find the courage tae disclose the wrongs I branded unner skin an clear debts I self-impose.
 My nerves are hit enough by nau, my thinning skin has deadened sense, but feeling naething would allow